bertholdm/isfdb3-calibre/README.md

 Other changes compared to ISFDB2:

 - Changes character encoding in GET parameters (search strings) from utf-8 to iso-8859-1 to avoid none matches for non-ASCII chars (for example german umlauts).
 The database data itself is in utf-8.
-- Adds additional identifiers found in ISFDB.
-Currently: DNB and OCLC/WorldCat (more on request).
+- Adds all identifiers found in ISFDB "External IDs" section plus ISBN, if found.
 - Modifies the method "clean_downloaded_metadata()": Fixcase title and author(s) only when the title language is english.
 - Gets additional info about series hierarchy from the series page.
 Option for combine main series and series names to use Calibre's hierarchical view feature.
 - Workarounds for not Calibre's float format compatible series numbers (as 61/62 or roman numbers)
-- Converts language field text in the isfdb to Calibre's language code
+- Converts language field text to Calibre's language code.

 Planned Features / ToDo's:

-There are a lot of to do's (and suggestions?).
+There are a lot of things (and suggestions?).

 - Notify referenced webpages (in pub record), if not already in Calibre's info window.
 - Find series in the contents block (in pub record)